twopoint718/reactive_record/README.md

-Also a special thanks to Joe Nelson, [@begriffs](https://github.com/begriffs), for contributions and inspiration.
+Also a special thanks to Joe Nelson, [@begriffs](https://github.com/begriffs), for contributions and inspiration; Reactive Record would not exist without his efforts.
 Thanks to [Bendyworks](http://bendyworks.com/) for the 20% time to work on this project!

+And, of *course*, a huge thank you to <a href="http://bendyworks.com/team#kelly">Kelly Rauwerdink</a> for her amazing ability to make "an art" even when all I can do is sorta half-articulate what I'm talking about.
+Thanks!

 ![Footer](img/bendyworks_github_footer.png)